Ukraine and rebels in big prisoner swap

-Ukraine crisis: Biggest prisoner swap in conflict takes place
+Ukraine crisis: Exchange of hundreds of prisoners takes place

-Ukraine and separatist rebels in the east of the country are carrying out the biggest exchange of prisoners since the conflict began in 2014.
+Ukraine and separatist rebels in the east of the country have exchanged hundreds of prisoners, in one of the biggest swaps since the conflict began in 2014.

-Ukrainian authorities are transferring more than 260 people back to rebel-held areas, in return for some 70 prisoners who have been held by pro-Russia rebels in the Donetsk and Luhansk regions.
+Some 230 people were sent to rebel-held areas in return for 74 prisoners who had been held by pro-Russia rebels in the Donetsk and Luhansk regions.

-It is the first swap in 15 months.
+It was the first swap in 15 months.

 The release and exchange of prisoners was one of the points in the Minsk peace agreement, signed in 2015.